Penchal9959/Medicine_Dispenser_Device/README.md

 # Medicine-dispenser
-MEDICINE DISPENSER, It is completely designed for the diabetes patients to eat medicine time to time with help of alarm option.
-Which is completely designed by using Arduino uno board and rtc DS1307 module.
+MEDICINE DISPENSER, It is completely designed for the diabetes patients and aslo uneducated people or who are doesn't know when and what medicine take. to take medicine time to time with help of alarm option.